ircv3/ircv3-specifications/core/message-tags-3.3.md

 supported tag.
 This made tags inappropriate for client-only features.
 By adding a new base capability, this specification allows clients to indicate support for receiving any well-formed tag, whether or not it is recognised or used.
-This also frees servers from having to filter messages tags for each individual client response.
+This also frees servers from having to filter message tags for each individual client response.

 The client-only tag prefix allows servers to safely relay untrusted client tags, keeping them distinct from server-initiated tags that carry verified meaning.

-To allow for tagged data to be sent to channels and users without any accompanying message text, a format for tag-only messages is needed.
-Since servers do not normally accept messages without any content, new behaviour is defined for tagged messages.
+To allow for tagged data to be sent to channels and users without any accompanying message text, a new event for tag-only messages is needed.

 With the scope of tags expanded for use as general purpose message metadata, the number and size of tags attached to a message will potentially increase.
 As a